 - Partial Foetal Alcohol Syndrome (PFAS)

 FASD can have a wide-ranging impact on a newborn’s health and development.
-When it passes into the foetus, it circulates through the bloodstream, killing brain cells and damaging the nervous system.
+When alcohol passes into the foetus, it circulates through the bloodstream, killing brain cells and damaging the nervous system.
 It can also cause abnormal growth defects and facial disfigurement – all through exposure to alcohol.

 Some of the most common defects and symptoms caused by FASD include: